The Best Bug Repellents for Kids

 Because DEET is toxic if ingested, you shouldn't leave these products within reach of children.
 It's best to apply sprays in an open area so children don't inhale them.
 You shouldn't apply sprays containing DEET directly to a child's face or hands.
 Instead, spritz the bug repellent to your hands first, then apply it to your child's body to avoid possible inhalation.
 When you go inside, Dr. Balk instructs parents to wash their children's skin with soap and water, do a tick check and wash clothing before wearing again.

-DEET is proven to be effective at repelling mosquitos and ticks whereas non-chemical repellents, like picaridin and essential oils, need further study to determine their effectiveness at repelling ticks.
+DEET is proven to be effective at repelling mosquitoes and ticks whereas non-chemical repellents, like picaridin and essential oils, need further study to determine their effectiveness at repelling ticks.
 "Most 'natural' insect repellants repel insects only for a short time," Dr. Balk cautions.
 "These products can be applied if there is no concern about getting an insect-borne illness.
 If there is a concern, a product such as DEET is needed."

 What if my child has sensitive skin?